hasindu2008/slow5tools/README.md

 ### Building a release

 Users are recommended to build from the  [latest release](https://github.com/hasindu2008/slow5tools/releases) tar ball.
+A compiler that supports C++11 is needed to build slow5tools.

 Quick example for Ubuntu :